-- 1. Institutes must assign slots in the Timetable for the activities. - 2.
-Institutes are required to provide instructor to mentor the students.
+- 1. Institutes must assign slots in the Timetable for the activities of Health/Sports/Yoga. - 2.
+Institutes must provide field/facility and offer the minimum of five choices of as many as Games/Sports. - 3.
+Institutes are required to provide sports instructor / yoga teacher to mentor the students.